ofiwg/libfabric/index.md

 First, [read the documentation](master/man).

-A set of Linux man pages are being carefully written to exactly specify the libfabric APIs.
-Read through these man pages to get a sense of the libfabric APIs.
+A set of Linux man pages have been carefully written to specify the libfabric API.
+Read through these man pages to get a sense of the libfabric API.
+A [set of example applications](https://github.com/ofiwg/fabtests) have been developed to highlight how an application might use various aspects of libfabric.

 Second, [get the code](https://github.com/ofiwg/libfabric).